Great Wall Facts

 Constructers: Tens of Millions of Laboring Men

 This grand defense line is considered a great accumulation of both manpower and money.
 Tens of millions of strong men were recruited mandatorily to work day and night.
 The number of labors only in the Qin Dynasty reaches nearly one million, occupying one twentieth of the whole population of the day.
 Most would lose their life during the construction.
-Generally, if there are millions of labors, only one tenth of them can survive.
+Generally, if there are millions of labors, only one tenth of them survived when the construction completed.

 Read more: Who, when and why built the Great Wall?